kenduraghav/react-tutorials/README.md

 # react-tutorials
-This Repo will contains all the react tutorial based on online course
+This Repo will contains all the react tutorial based on online course.

+Sample React Applications